pape1412/abtesting/README.md

 ```

 ## Acknowledgements
-Large parts of the core functionalities of this package would not have been there without sources like [Wikipedia](https://www.wikipedia.org) or [Stackoverflow](https://stackoverflow.com) and I've tried to include some sources within the code as possible.
+Large parts of the core functionalities of this package would not have been there without sources like [Wikipedia](https://www.wikipedia.org) or [Stackoverflow](https://stackoverflow.com) and I've tried to include some of the sources within the code as possible.